Error-331/code_tests/docs/bible/links.md

 The Honor of God - August 25 (Psalm 19:14; Do not seek the honor of men, only seek the honor from God);

 Claiming the Name - August 26 (John 8:58);

+God's Judgments - August 27 (Do not be quick to make judgments about what may or may not be God's judgments; Marvel on God's works);